Sustainable food production

 In light of this, a number of strategic enabling technologies have been identified that can facilitate innovative new approaches to crop growth and non-mammalian biotechnology.
 Sensor science is one of these technologies identified as having the capacity to create a paradigm shift in the future of the sector.

 The Centre has been strategically domiciled within a university environment so as to nurture and translate the underpinning sciences, from across the physical and life-sciences interfaces, which will be required to deliver future agricultural products and services.
-The Centre is based within the School of Electrical and Electronic Engineering in the Faculty of Science and Engineering, but is necessarily multidisciplinary owing to the nature of the techniques being researched.
+The Centre is based within the Department of Electrical and Electronic Engineering in the Faculty of Science and Engineering, but is necessarily multidisciplinary owing to the nature of the techniques being researched.